 "There have been many advances in medical genetics and genetic counseling, and we're eager for updates from our medical and biochemical genetics colleagues," she says.
 "Edmonton provides a multitude of culinary and entertainment options for our attendees.
 There are direct flights from most major centers in Canada, and Edmonton is a wonderful city to enjoy in the fall."

-In Canada, life sciences leaders will find support from federal, provincial and municipal governments, as well as academia and innovation investors and one of the world's easiest visa regimes.
+In Canada, life sciences leaders will find support from federal, provincial and municipal governments, as well as academia and innovation investors, and one of the world's easiest visa regimes.
 Further simplifying the business process is the pool of destination and sector experts provided by Destination Canada Business Events.
-The team's specific knowledge of this vast land makes Destination Canada Business Events team an organizer's first stop for tailoring the right package for their event, whatever the size.
-To learn about assets and opportunities and arrange research trips and site inspections go to businesseventscanada.ca
+The team’s sector-specific knowledge, as well as their mastery of the country’s event landscape, makes the Destination Canada Business Events team an immensely valuable resource for any planners looking to create a meaningful event, no matter the size.
+To learn about assets and opportunities, and arrange research trips and site inspections, go to businesseventscanada.ca.

 Content sponsored by Destination Canada Business Events